Cristichi/Villainous-CardPhotocopier/README.md

 <br>You may download the source code if you are a Java nerd so you can modify it in any way.
 Feel free to modify it or ask me if you have any specific needs.
 I am always happy to help with Villains with specific features.
 4. Place it in the folder where you are managing one of your villains.
 I recommend to copy this .jar file into a new folder dedicated to my tool for each of your villains.
 Organize it the way you desire, tho.
 5. **Double click it so it generates the config.yml file**.
 Please don't move that file or rename it or it will be generated again if my tool can't find it.
 6. Now close the window and open the config.yml file.
 Edit it.
-You may use the absolute path to the files and folders or a reltive path from where you will use my tool.
+You may use the absolute path to the files and folders or a relative path from where the .jar file is.
 7. **You are done!** Test it with one of your Villains that are already finished and doing their evil schemes.

 ## Usage